 A whole lot of PC games these days are never really finished.
 Elder PC gamers can grouch about the good old days, where there was no such thing as a day-one patch or a season pass.
 Back then games just kinda worked, and I already feel like a grandpa for saying that.
 Then again, sometimes they didn't, and a broken game couldn't be fixed, or a bad game couldn't become a great one over years of updates and improvements.

 So there are some positives about this era of endless post-release maintenance.
-In 2019 there are tons of success stories of games that were either ignored or derided at launch, and have since found an ironclad community thanks to some expertly deployed patches and updates.
-No game is beyond saving anymore, and I will be completely unsurprised if, in 2020, Fallout 76 is tearing up Twitch.
+There are tons of success stories of games that were either ignored or derided at launch, and have since found an ironclad community thanks to some expertly deployed patches and updates.
+No game is beyond saving anymore.

 With that in mind, I've gone in search of the updates from this always-online era that truly transformed their games.
 Here are the eight best patches in modern PC gaming history.

 Hearthstone patch 5.0: Whispers of the Old Gods

 It took a while for Blizzard to establish a baseline power-level for its ludicrously popular card game, and after two supremely overpowered sets in Goblins vs. Gnomes and the Curse of Naxxramas (and a comparatively weaker set with The Grand Tournament), the company finally arrived at a happy medium with Whispers of the Old Gods.
 The Hearthstone team smartly integrated a rotation system that banished old uber-strong cards to the ether, letting the players mess around with the tastefully effective, unoppressive sets left over.